• Home

 --Also recommended by Cass: The Story of Boogie-Woogie: A Left Hand Like God, by Peter J. Silvester

-Daryl Davis will present "Boogie-Woogie in Early Rock & Roll" - more details to be announced.
+Daryl Davis presented “Boogie-Woogie in Early Rock & Roll."

-The workshop, supported by the Bloomington Arts Commission, the Brown County Community Foundation, Inc., and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts, is open to all levels of musicians and the public.
-Join us and learn from this master musician who just received an honorary doctorate!
+The workshop, supported by the Bloomington Arts Commission, the Brown County Community Foundation, Inc., and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts, was open to all levels of musicians and the public, and preregistration was required.

-Vibraphonist Lolly Allen will lead a workshop for all levels of musicians, "Playing Jazz & Blues in Ensembles," focusing on one approach to soloing, using "So What" and one of her original compositions, "Coming Home."
-The workshop is supported by the Bloomington Arts Commission, the Brown County Community Foundation, Inc., and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts.
-Limited to 30 people.
+Vibraphonist Lolly Allen led a workshop for all levels of musicians, "Playing Jazz & Blues in Ensembles," focusing on one approach to soloing, using "So What" and one of her original compositions, "Coming Home."
+The workshop was supported by the Bloomington Arts Commission, the Brown County Community Foundation, Inc., and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts.
+It was limited to 30 people, and preregistration was required.

 To prepare: